MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 - Ensure that monitoring and alerting systems are in scope for continuous improvement.
 Application and infrastructure behavior in production provides continuous learning opportunities.
 Incorporate those lessons into monitoring and alerting designs.

+- Tie the observability data that you gather and analyze back to your [system and user flows](../reliability/identify-flows) to correlate the health of the flows with the data in addition to the overall health of the workload.
+Analyzing the observability data in terms of the flows will help align your observability strategy with your [health model](../reliability/metrics.md#building-a-health-model).

 You should automate all functions of the monitoring framework as much as possible, and they should all run continuously, all day, every day.

 This workflow pipeline illustrates the monitoring framework: